 Who do I contact if there is a defect?

 For the first 12 months after your legal completion, our team is responsible for managing any defects that are covered under your warranty.
-Talk to your Customer Care Surveyor who will let you know whether the defect is covered.
+Talk to your New Homes Services Agent who will let you know whether the defect is covered.
 If it is, they’ll explain how things will be put right and who will carry out the repair.
 They will also make sure the work is done.

 For the second year of your warranty cover, you should contact the National House Building Council (NHBC) first if you think you may have a defect.The main contractor does not need to return to fix a defect repair in this period, but they may be liable for costs and the warranty provider will decide if this applies to your defect.
 The warranty provider may be able to appoint someone to complete the repair, where the main contractor is not able to attend.